 If you would like to help save a Labrador Retriever, please send a tax-deductible donation – every dollar helps.
+Check with your employer to see if they will match your donation.
 Your money will go to dog expenses such as shelter fees and medical care (shots, microchipping, spay/neuter and and other vet care often needed by abandoned dogs).
 We are an all-volunteer organization with no offices / overhead (volunteers work out of their homes) so your donations go directly to helping Labs in need.
 GGLRR receives discounted rates (many thanks to those generous service providers) to ensure our funds help as many Labs as possible.

 We accept secure online credit card donations though PayPal (quick amounts using widget to the right or any amount via PayPal button below), or mail cash/check donations to GGLRR, 268 Bush Street #4322, San Francisco, CA 94104.